 Invitations set the tone for an event; they’re the guests’ first taste of the experience.
-And I love the aesthetic qualities of a really beautiful piece of good-old-fashioned mail.
-We wanted elegance and earthiness together—clean designs, textural paper—a suit-and-tie wedding on the farm.
+And I love a really beautiful piece of good-old-fashioned mail.
+For our wedding invitations, we wanted elegance and earthiness together—clean designs, textural paper—a suit-and-tie wedding on the farm.

 We hired the New York firm Alpine Creative Group, recommended by a friend.
-First task was our black-tie-NYC-engagement-party invitations: in keeping with the wedding aesthetic, but a little more formal.
+First task was our black-tie-NYC-engagement-party invitations: same aesthetic, but a little more formal.
 I had an idea for a motif.
 My mother gave me this bracelet made by our friend Mary Hughes (for Hughes-Bosca Jewelry).
 The links are castings of an ancient Roman bridle buckle.
-I love the form because it’s equestrian without being too literal; geometric but also organic.
+It’s equestrian without being too literal; geometric yet organic.
 Alpine’s artist, Stephanie Checton, drew the bracelet, and we printed it in gold engraving on eggshell card stock:

 I had cufflinks made for Philip from the same casting:

-For the wedding invitations, we met with Barbara Schaffer at Alpine to brainstorm and look at samples.
-We were drawn to one particular trifold invitation style.
+For the wedding invitations, we were drawn to one particular trifold style.
 It allowed space for artwork, and we liked the way the front image accordioned out to a wider landscape.

 We wanted to use the scenes guests would see at our wedding: stone walls, a pair of rustic Adirondack chairs, an old barn, brass-capped stalls, and at the top of the field where our wedding would be, an enormous tree with a two-person swing.
 Stephanie made beautiful drawings from my sketches.
 (We also sent her some photos of the farm; then we took artistic license with the details and composition.)

 Our Save The Date cards were 4.75-inch squares, letterpressed, with subtle gold edges: